generateme/cljplot/INTERNALS.md

 * data preparation is called
 * extents are calculated
 * for every lattice row and column, extents are merged
-* based on extent types automatic scales are calculated (for each row and column separately)
+* automatic scales are calculated (for each row and column separately)

 Final map contains: